ls1-sys-prog-course/docs/README.md

 - Memory management: How virtual memory, heap, stack, and how malloc() works
 - Networking: How to handle network protocols, efficient ways to implement servers
 - Performance: How to bring out the performance of the hardware
-- Compiler/LLVM: Hom to implement LLVM passes to improve compiler generated codes
+- Compiler/LLVM: Hom to implement LLVM passes to improve compiler-generated codes

 This course consists of a set of modules related to different aspects of systems programming.
 For each of these modules, there is a dedicated assignment that will help students dig deeper into the concepts and get familiar with them with actual, useful, hands-on tasks.
 There is also a weekly Q&A meeting where we answer students' questions and discuss the specific goal of each assignment.
-The students will be required to perform tasks within a time frame (around 2-3 weeks depending on the task) and submit their work in the online evaluation system.
+The students will be required to perform tasks within a time frame (around 2-3 weeks, depending on the task) and submit their work in the online evaluation system.
 The submitted workpieces will then be evaluated, and based on that, a grade will be calculated for each assignment.

 ## Objectives